-The Department of Education has officially released its guidelines for the adoption of new sets of national uniforms for classroom and office-based personnel.
-The designs of these new sets of DepEd national uniforms are per the CSC Memorandum Circular No. 16 s.
-2024 or Revised Dress Code for Government Officials and Employees).
-As such, these new uniforms for teachers will start to appear at the beginning of SY 2025-2026.
-However, the department will allow the use of their existing uniforms based on DepEd Memorandum No. 028 s.
+The Department of Education has officially released its guidelines for the DepEd 2025 new teacher uniform.
+Both classroom and office-based personnel must wear the new uniforms starting this SY 2025-2026.
+DepEd considers the provisions under CSC Memorandum Circular No. 16 s.
+2024 or Revised Dress Code for Government Officials and Employees for the new uniforms of the teachers.
+As such, these uniforms will feature ASEAN and Filipiniana-inspired designs.
+However, the department will allow the use of the existing uniforms based on DepEd Memorandum No. 028 s.
 2025.

-These guidelines, established by the Executive Committee based on recommendations from the DepEd Uniform Committee (DUC), ensure compliance with Civil Service Commission (CSC) policies while prioritizing comfort, accessibility, and inclusivity.
+The guidelines for DepEd 2025 Teachers’ Uniform ensured compliance with Civil Service Commission (CSC) policies while prioritizing comfort, accessibility, and inclusivity.
 The new designs have key points like comfort and suitability for weather and working conditions.
 In addition, these uniforms are designed to be presentable, modest, and simple for ease of movement.
-It also features gender inclusivity under CSC MC No. 16, s.
-2024.
+It also features gender inclusivity under the CSC Memorandum Circular.

-There will be no separate or customized designed uniforms for regional and schools division offices except for the approved national uniform.
-While specific fabric types will not be mandated to accommodate varying climate conditions, all materials must adhere to the Philippine Tropical Fabric Law (RA No. 9242).
+There will be no separate or customized-designed uniforms for regional and school division offices except for the approved national uniform.
+Thus, the specific fabric types will not be mandated, but all materials must adhere to the Philippine Tropical Fabric Law.
 Employees can purchase materials from any source, and unions and cooperatives are encouraged to offer affordable options.

 Clothing Allowance 2025 for New National Teachers’ Uniforms